Email autoresponders might not be your favorite aspect of content marketing. I get it.

-They’re a great way to attract an engaged audience, develop trust and rapport, attract links, and stake your claim in search engines.
+They’re a great way to attract an engaged audience, develop trust, and attract links.

 I love blogs.
 But like babies and kittens, two other things I love, they’re also a lot of responsibility.

-And that’s in addition to everything else you do in your business, from producing your product to getting your taxes filed.
+And that’s in addition to everything else you do for your business.

-That’s why there’s another content marketing tool that I always recommend having in place — ideally before you write your first blog post.
+That’s why email autoresponders are tools that I always recommend having in place — ideally before you explore your first blog post idea.

 An autoresponder is just a sequence of email marketing messages that gets sent to subscribers in the order and frequency that you decide.

 Let’s say you have a seven-part autoresponder that delivers an exceptional tutorial for your potential customers — something that they’ll find beneficial and valuable, and that lays the groundwork for you to make a sale.

-That autoresponder creates a great experience for your first subscriber.
+That email autoresponder creates a great experience for your first subscriber.
 And it creates the same great experience for your 10,000th subscriber.

-It never gets tired.
-It never needs the weekend off for Father’s Day or Mother’s Day (or Email Autoresponder’s Day).
+It never gets tired, or needs the weekend off for Father’s Day or Mother’s Day (or Email Autoresponder’s Day).

 It never gets bored with your marketing message.
-It never gets snarky.
-It never gets sick of newbies.
+Does it get snarky or sick of newbies?
+Nope.